amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 ```
 Well-structured tests not only ensure functionality but also serve as documentation that guides future development and collaboration.

-Writing tests that are easy to read, that use terms that are part of the domain under test (for example: login with a registered user, navigate to landing, display a welcome message) is crucial because they clearly express the intended behavior of the code leaving implementation details aside, making it easier for developers to understand the scenario being tested and making it straightforward to discuss with stakeholders.
+Writing tests that are easy to read, and use terms that are part of the domain under test (for example: login with a registered user, navigate to landing, display a welcome message) is crucial because they clearly express the intended behavior of the code leaving implementation details aside, making it easier for developers to understand the scenario being tested and making it straightforward to discuss with stakeholders.

 ## Solution through abstraction